-Let's fix the error by changing the word newBookStore back to new on line 22.
+Let's fix the error by changing the word initialize to init on line 18.
 Xcode will remove the error, and it will look fine again.

 Warnings

 Warnings indicate potential problems with the program.
 As mentioned, warnings won't stop a program from building but may cause issues during program execution.
 It's outside the scope of this book to cover those warnings that may or may not cause problems during program execution; however, it's good practice to eliminate all warnings from a program.